I took the Vegan for a Month Challenge out of curiosity, an interest in health, and a desire to live a more humane and compassionate life.

 It was also time-consuming cooking the rest of my family meat-based meals while cooking myself vegan options.
 Accommodating them under my dietary preferences was very high maintenance.
 As a result, I've invited them to join me on a challenge so that we can together try meatless cooking in the hopes of perhaps converging on a plant-based diet that everyone enjoys.

-Most of all, I got the satisfaction from knowing that I was saving lives by my choices.
+Most of all, I got satisfaction from knowing that I was saving lives by my choices.
 How you spend your money matters.
 What you eat matters.
-Are YOU up to the Vegan for a Month Challenge?
+Are you up to the Vegan for a Month Challenge?

-Tips for Making Your Vegan for a Month Challenge Successful
+Tips for a Successful Vegan for a Month Challenge

 Read ingredient labels.
 For example, watch out for ingredients such as casein, rennet, and whey.
 Don't even trust that beer, wines, sodas, or breads are vegan.
 Learn which products are "accidentally" vegan.